Danger-XD/NecessaryLinks/README.md

 # NecessaryLinks
-All the helpful website I found is given here
+All the helpful websites and extensions I found are saved here.</br>
+Feel free to use